School Year

 Progress Monitoring Evidence:

-Staff will be monitored for engagement and comprehension of strategies during interactive professional Learning sessions.
+Staff will be monitored for engagement and comprehension of strategies during interactive Professional Learning sessions.
 Team Leader feedback will be utilized to identify effectiveness and future needs of teachers.

 Action #2